 James Meek‘s haunting novel The People’s Act of Love opens in 1919 with a bedraggled escapee from a Siberian prison camp stumbling into a remote village.
 He tells his interrogators he’d not only escaped from an Arctic hell hole, but he’d narrowly avoided being eaten by his accomplice.

-What did this Russian practice involve?
 Experienced prisoners would plan an escape which always included a recently arrived inmate.
 The naive newcomer, ignorant of the dog-eat-dog culture of the camps, would count himself lucky to be included in the escape.
 He would also be relatively healthy, having not yet suffered years of privation.
 He had plenty of meat on his bones.
-This was vital.
+This was crucial.
 He was to be the korova (cow).

 Jacques Rossi’s Gulag Handbook (quoted in The People’s Act of Love) defines korova as: A person designated to be eaten; suspecting nothing, any novice criminal, invited by his elders to join them in an escape, is fit for this role…if, during their flight, the escapees’ food supplies are exhausted, without prospect of renewal, the “cow” will be slaughtered…

 Rossi, who despite his name was a Pole, spent many years in the Gulag (the Soviet prison camp network in Siberia and the Arctic).
 But his statement “if the escapees’ food supplies are exhausted…” was disingenuous.
 Prisoners were on semi-starvation rations.
 Even the most iron-willed inmate could never hope to put aside enough morsels to sustain him throughout an escape.
 So of course the korova was going to be eaten.
-That was the whole point of bringing him along.
+That was the sole reason for including him.

-In The People’s Act of Love the escapee is named Samarin, a leftist agitator from one of the Czar’s harshest and most isolated prison camps.
+In The People’s Act of Love the escapee is named Samarin, a leftist agitator on the run from one of the Czar’s harshest and most isolated prison camps.
 In his testimony he claims he’d been “bought and sold” by a series of senior prisoners.
-As thieves and murderers they were figures of authority among the inmates.
-The camp’s aristocracy, in fact.
+As thieves and murderers – not “politicals” – they were the camp’s aristocracy.